nicolasgross/dotfiles/README.md

 # Nicolas's dotfiles
-This is a collection of my dotfiles, also including files that are currently not in use.
+This is a collection of my dotfiles.

 ## Installation
 1. Clone the repository: